microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Stat bonus = stat/2, round down.

-**Hit Points (HP)** = 10 + STR stat + 1d6.
+**Hit Points (HP)** = 10 + STR stat + 1d6(with a minimum of 3).
 If a player's HP reaches zero, the player becomes "downed", or unconscious and near death.
 Further damage directly reduces STR.
-If that reaches zero, the player dies.
-When down, roll a d6.
+If STR reaches below zero, the player dies.
+While down, roll a d6.
 You have 3 chances to roll above a 3.
 If successful, you are stable and return to 1 HP (STR is returned to normal as well).
 Otherwise, if unsuccessful 3 times, the player dies.

 **Speed** comes in 3 tiers.
 You are either Slow(20ft.), Normal(30ft.) or Fast(35ft.).
 Speed is determined by the game master and can be affected by spells and conditions.
 Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.
 (5ft. is approximately 1 "Square")